-At ASH 2018, combination therapies were the big buzz, as we discussed in several other interviews (see this recent overview from Dr. Lamanna also from ASH 2018).
+At ASH 2018, combination therapies were the big buzz, as discussed in several other interviews.

-- At one-year 23/25 (92%) of the patients were in CR/CRi (complete remission/complete remission with incomplete recovery of the all the blood count.)
+- At one year, 23/25 (92%) of the patients were in CR/CRi (complete remission/complete remission with incomplete recovery of all the blood count.)

 - 80% of those with del 17p were U-MRD at 12 months.

 - Three patients had laboratory evidence of tumor lysis syndrome (TLS).
 None had clinical TLS suggesting that the 3-month ibrutinib lead-in led to a lower tumor burden, thus decreasing the risk of TLS.